szczyglis-dev/py-gpt/README.md

 - `Command: Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

-- `Command: Web Search` - allows searching the internet and reading web pages.
+- `Command: Web Search` - provides the ability to connect to the Web, search web pages for current data, and index external content using Llama-index data loaders.

 - `Command: Serial port / USB` - plugin provides commands for reading and sending data to USB ports.